SuleimanFarah/sunpy/GSOC-2020-Shanmukh-Alle.md

 I am a fourth year undergraduate student at IIIT-Hyderabad.
 I am a machine learning enthusiast and I have extensively explored various state of the art models and techniques in fields including but not limited to Computer Vision, NLP and Computational Sciences.
 I am proficient in C,C++,Python and Matlab.
 I have experience in building machine learning models in  Keras, Pytorch and Scikit-learn.
 I occasionally participate in data science contests.
 I am primarily interested in computer vision and its application in various fields of knowledge.
 ### Experience with Machine Learning
 * Worked as Teaching Assistant for the course Statistical Methods in AI for fall 2018.
 * Worked in a team of 3 to build a Manga/Comic colourisation system using Conditional Generative Adversarial Networks.
-Code for the project can be accessed here -> [manga_colourisation]
+Code for the project can be found on the github repository [Manga_Colorization]

 [manga_colourisation]: https://github.com/sudheerachary/Manga_Colorization
 * Worked in a team of 4 to build a Neural Image Captioning System using attention based CNN.
-Code for the project can be found here -> [show-and-tell]
+Code for the project can be found on the github repository [Show-and-Tell]

 [show-and-tell]: https://github.com/Saiteja-Reddy/Show-and-Tell